betulkntrxl/my-first-repo/README.md

 NOTE: You need to be on VPN to run locally because the Mulesoft APIs are internal only

-In the root folder type
+In the root folder follow these steps

 - yarn prod-server
 - When the server starts go to http://localhost:8080 the ChatApp UI should now be running